puthurr/ocrlayout/docs/index.md

 While OCR processing images containing lots of textual information, it becomes relevant to assemble the generated text into meaninful lines of text combining related paragraphs or sentences.

-Another way to see would be to cluster the lines of text based on their positions/corrdinates in the original content.
+Another way to see would be to cluster the lines of text based on their positions/coordinates in the original content.

 ## More meaningfull output for what?
 - Text Analytics you may leverage any Text Analytics such as Key Phrases, Entities Extraction with more confidence of its outcome
 - Accessibility : Any infographic becomes alive, overcoming the alt text feature.
 - Modern browser Read Aloud feature : it becomes easier to build solutions to read aloud an image, increasing verbal narrative of visual information.
-- Machine Translation : get more accurate MT output as you can retain context.
+- Machine Translation : get more accurate MT output as you can retain more context.
 - Sentences/Paragraph Classification : from scanned-base images i.e. contracts, having a more meaninful textual output allows you to classify it at a granular level in terms of risk, personal clause or conditions.

 ## OCR Support